Saturday, December 24, 2011

 "Dance of the Sugar Plum Fairy"

-by the Royal Symphony Orchestra
+by the Royal Philharmonic Orchestra

 Pyotr Ilyich Tchaikovsky wrote a two-act ballet called The Nutcracker.
 Originally, the ballet was not a success, but the suite that Tchaikovsky extracted from the ballet was.
 Of course now, The Nutcracker is extremely popular and is performed by ballet companies all over the world.
 This is one of the best versions of "Dance of the Sugar Plum Fairy" performed by the Royal Symphony Orchestra.